rafgraph/current-input/README.md

 `current-input` will run automatically and will add the class `current-input-mouse` or `current-input-touch` to the `body`.
 Use the appropriate CSS selectors to style elements based on the current input class.

 #### CSS example

 Here is an example using CSS to style links such that it fixes the sticky hover problem on touch devices and provides a unique touch active state.
-See the [demo website][demoWebsite] for a live version of this example (demo code on the [`gh-pages` branch][ghPagesBranch]).
+See the [demo website](https://current-input.rafgraph.dev) for a live version of this example (demo code in the [`/docs` folder](/docs)).

 ```CSS
 /*